 Social Structure

-The Sky-City Dwarves must expend a lot of resources to collection of Aether and maintain their flying homes and fleets.
+The Sky-City Dwarves are forced to expend a lot of resources to collect Aether and maintain their flying homes and fleets.
 Consequently, these Dwarves are always striving.
 Airship crews are like a family unit, the cornerstone of their society.
 They are constantly either delivering merchandise, bringing in goods or prospecting for new leads and opportunities.
 Pilots and Engineers are two of the most prestigious professions in the Sky Cities.
 Engineers are responsible for keeping the cities afloat and maintaining the ships.
 They have ranks, and the most powerful engineers form a kind of loose City council.
 They have the authority to commandeer anything they deem necessary to protect their city.
 Ship Engineers are also important, and most airships also try to have a couple of apprentice positions filled.
 An airship without an Engineer is in trouble.
 Pilots are explorers, akin to ship captains.
 They are the ones interfacing with the outside world and often act as diplomats and commercial negotiators as well.

 Diplomacy